 It may be possible for a representative of the College to visit your school or college to give an ‘Oxford Explained’ presentation.
 Please email us at firstname.lastname@example.org to enquire.

 If you are unable to attend the University of Oxford Open Days then you can visit the college at another more convenient time.
 You can book a tour of the College by emailing email@example.com.
 Alternatively you can report to the Porters’ Lodge on arrival where you can collect a prospectus for the college and a map for a self-guided tour.
 Please note you will not be able to access any of the buildings.
 If you are unable to visit Oxford you can also look at our social media pages, website, videos and interactive map.

 In June 2015, Catz ran its first annual Summer School for Northern Irish students in collaboration with New College.
-The Summer School takes place in 10th Week of Trinity Term and is designed to run up to the Open Days, allowing Northern Irish students to make the most from a single visit.
+The Summer School takes place at the end of the summer term and is designed to run up to the Open Days, allowing Northern Irish students to make the most from a single visit.
 The students are given the opportunity to experience life as an Oxford student, staying in College accommodation, eating meals in the College dining hall and attending tutorials.
 There is also a programme of events for teachers, including a Q&A session with tutors.